dee-labs/dee-labs/README.md

 -->
 - 🔭 I’m currently working on a Data Analysis API
 - 🌱 I’m currently learning Backend Development
-- 👯 I’m looking to collaborate on tech related projects
+- 👯 I’m looking to collaborate on cloud devOps and data analytics projects
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...